 By year-end 2016, more than $2 billion in online shopping will be performed exclusively by mobile digital assistants.

 Near-Term Flag: By year-end 2015, mobile digital assistants will have taken on tactical mundane processes such as filling out names, addresses and credit card information.

 By 2017, U.S. customers' mobile engagement behavior will drive mobile commerce revenue in the U.S. to 50 percent of U.S. digital commerce revenue.

-By 2017, 70 percent of successful digital business models will rely on deliberately unstable processes designed to shift as customer needs shift.
+By 2017, 70% of successful digital business models will rely on deliberately unstable processes designed to shift as customer needs shift.

-By 2017, 50 percent of consumer product investments will be redirected to customer experience innovations.
+By 2017, 50% of consumer product investments will be redirected to customer experience innovations.

-By 2017, nearly 20 percent of durable goods e-tailers will use 3D printing (3DP) to create personalized product offerings.
+By 2017, nearly 20%tof durable goods e-tailers will use 3D printing (3DP) to create personalized product offerings.